TDCole21/QA-SFIA2/README.md

 The Minimum Viable Product (MVP) for the project has the following requirements:
 + A Kanban board with full expansion on user stories, use cases and tasks needed to complete the project.
 + An Application fully integrated using the Feature-Branch model into a Version Control System which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.
-+ The project must follow the Micro Services architecture that has been asked for.
++ The project must follow the Micro Services architecture as per the requirements.
 + The project must be deployed using containerisation and an orchestration tool.
-+ As part of the project you need to create an Ansible Playbook that will provision the environment that your application needs to run.
++ Create an Ansible Playbook that will provision the environment that the application needs to run.

 ### Tech Stack Requirements <a name="tech_stack"></a>
 The Tech Stack requirements are the following: